ajju-raj/PassCheck-PythonSnippet/README.md

 # Password Strength Checker

 This project is a **basic password strength checker** that evaluates password security using multiple methods.
-It's designed as the **0th project** in your cybersecurity journey and incorporates one of the most advanced password strength-checking libraries, `zxcvbn`, as well as custom password validation checks.
+It's designed as the **0th project** in my cybersecurity journey and incorporates one of the most advanced password strength-checking libraries, `zxcvbn`, as well as custom password validation checks.

 ## Features